jergason/blorg/_posts/2016-10-28-running-a-tech-conference.md

 Part of our **Treat Speakers Well** mantra is making sure they feel respected.
-Letting them choose how they interact with the attendees instead of being forced in to a potentially nerve-wracking live defense of their ideas up on stage in front of the whole audience fits in with that.
+Letting them choose how they interact with the attendees instead of being forced into a potentially nerve-wracking live defense of their ideas up on stage in front of the whole audience fits in with that.